abdulqshabbir/whutz-app/README.md

 # 📱 WhutzApp - Chat Application

-WhutzApp is a realtime chat application built with Next JS (Typescript/Node JS/React), tRPC, SQLite, Tailwind CSS, Pusher among other technologies.
+WhutzApp is a realtime chat application built with Next JS (Node JS + React), tRPC, SQLite, Tailwind CSS, Pusher and other technologies.
 This chat app is designed originally for the web, but can also work on mobile devices.

 ## 🚀 Features

 - 🗝 Sign in with Google (authentication)
 - 🗨 Create 1-on-1 conversations
-- 📬 Users can send text and images, reply to messages, and react with emojies
+- 📬 Users can send text and images, reply to messages, and react with emojis
 - 🔔 Users get sound notifications for new unseen messages that arrive
-- 😂 Add emoji reactions to messages over websockets

 ## 🛠️ Main Technologies
 - `React`